Results

 Practice Area: Personal Injury; Products Liability; Quadriplegic

-Outcome: $9.2 million jury verdict for the plaintiff – Humboldt County Superior Court
+Outcome: $9.2 million jury verdict for the plaintiff – Humboldt County Superior Court.
+(Adjusted for inflation, this verdict would total $21 million in today’s dollars).

 Description: Plaintiff was rendered a quadriplegic in a vehicle rollover caused by a defective brake cleaning product.
 Zachary Zwerdling tried this case to a jury that resulted in one of the highest personal injury awards in Humboldt County History.
 As a result of this case, Zachary Zwerdling was inducted into the American College of Trial Lawyers, which limits membership to the top 1% of trial lawyers in the United States.
 The pre-trial offer from the defense was $10,000.